Left-wing terrorism

-There is neither an academic nor an international legal consensus regarding the proper definition of the word terrorism.

 Ideology

 Left-wing terrorist groups and individuals have been influenced by various anarchist, communist and socialist currents, including Marxism (and further, Marxism–Leninism and Maoism).
 Narodnaya Volya, a 19th-century revolutionary socialist political organization and a left-wing terrorist group which operated inside the Russian Empire, killed Tsar Alexander II of Russia in 1881 and developed the concept of "propaganda of the deed", is considered a major influence on left-wing terrorists.

 According to Sarah Brockhoff, Tim Krieger, and Daniel Meierrieks, while left-wing terrorism is ideologically motivated, nationalist-separatist terrorism is ethnically motivated.
 They argue that the revolutionary goal of left-wing terrorism is non-negotiable whereas nationalist terrorists are willing to make concessions.
 They suggest that the rigidity of the demands of left-wing terrorists may explain their lack of support relative to nationalist groups.
 Nevertheless, many on the revolutionary left have shown solidarity for national liberation groups employing terrorism, such as Irish nationalists, the Palestine Liberation Organization (PLO), and the Tupamaros in Uruguay, seeing them as engaged in a global struggle against capitalism.
 Since the nationalist sentiment is fueled by socio-economic conditions, some separatist movements, including the Basque ETA, the Provisional Irish Republican Army, and the Irish National Liberation Army, incorporated communist and socialist ideologies into their policies.

 David Brannan writes that left-wing terrorists and insurgents do not tend to engage in indiscriminate attacks on the public because doing so not only runs contrary to their socialist ideals of being the protectors of the working class, which they espouse, they also do not want to alienate large swaths of the working population, because such organizations and individuals seek to gain their support.
+Left-wing violent groups can be supported or constrained by an ideologically aligned radical milieu through moral and legal aid.
 Other researchers argue that left-wing terrorism may not be less indiscriminate than its right-wing counterpart.